horpa/p-log/README.md

 # p-log
-Record of a journey in Python programming
+records of a journey in Python programming